harrietc52/thermostat_challenge/README.md

 # Thermostat Challenge

-Makers week 5 challenge to create a simple digital thermostat.
+Week 5 challenge is to create a simple digital thermostat.
 Written in Java script and test-driven with Jasmine, using jQuery to interact with the HTML page.

-By Harriet and Usman
+By Harriet Craven

 29/09/15